cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

-Naively, Sakiko could certainly focus on a fixed \\(\alpha N\\) sessions, but since not all episodes are hard, a smarter strategy is to dynamically decide which session to focus on, based on the session's current episode type and the progress within the episode.
+Naively, Sakiko could certainly focus on a fixed \\(\alpha N\\) sessions, but since not all episodes are HARD, a smarter strategy is to dynamically decide which session to focus on, based on the session's current episode type and the progress within the episode.

 # Model: Restless Bandits {#model}